ryanpeters-MSFT/AksNodeAutoProvisionerCalico/readme.md

 kubectl exec -n apps -it client2 -- curl http://nginx
 ```

+When the last command is invoked, the `client2` pod cannot connect because the network policy for the nginx pods do not allow ingress traffic from pods that do not match `run=client1`.
+Running the command will eventually result in a timeout.

 ## Optional: Verify NAP/Karpenter Node Scaling

 The deployment above does not contain any resource requests/limits, so you will most-likely not see any node scaling.
 To verify that the default `NodePool` functionality exists, update the [workload.yaml](./workload.yaml) to include high CPU and memory requests as well as additional replicas.
 Once re-deployed, this will trigger a scale-up of the nodes and `NodeClaim` objects due to the nginx pods being in a `Pending` state.